Submitty/submitty.github.io/_docs/developer/development_instructions/automated_grading.md

    ```

    And similarly from each machine that will be autograding (including
-   the primary machine, as appropriate), run the worker manger and
+   the primary machine, as appropriate), run the worker manager and
    watch the output:

    ```